MapsPeople/docs/collections/_web/v4/guides/display_rules_intro.md

 -   `zoomTo` - The maximum zoom level the image/icon will be visible on the map.

 This enables you to do things like change an icon at a specific zoom level.
-Its also possible to highlight POIs when a user clicks on it.
+It's also possible to highlight POIs when a user clicks on it.

 <script async src="//jsfiddle.net/mapspeople/m62t9zyc/embed/html,result/"></script>